Change in terms of employment with the same employer

-If your permit is based on a specific employment at a specifik employer - do you need a new permit if your employment changes with the same employer?
+Do you need at new permit, If your current permit is based on a specific job with a specific employer - and your terms of employment with this same employer change?

-You have a residence permit based on a specific employment with a specific employer.
+You have a residence permit based on a specific job with a specific employer.

-If there are made significant changes to your employment you must apply for a new residence and work permit.
+If significant changes to your terms of employment are made, you must apply for a new residence and work permit.

-If your residence permit is not based on a specific employment, e.g. you are an accompanying family member or have an Establishment card, changes to your employment will have no consequences for your permit.
+If your residence permit is not based on a specific job, e.g. you are an accompanying family member or have been granted an Establishment card, changes to your terms of employment will have no consequences for your permit.

-Here you can see som examples of when you must apply for a new work permit:
+Here you can see some examples of instances where you must apply for a new work permit:

 - You are offered a new position with a new employer

-- You are given the responsibility of a manager or the responsibility of a manager is taken away from you
+- You are given manager responsibility or manager responsibility is taken away from you

-- You are seconded to Denmark and are offered a permanent employment in Denmark
+- You are seconded to Denmark and are offered permanent employment in Denmark

-If you find a new job, while you are employed, you can start your new job before you are granted a new residence and work permit.
-You just have to submit your application at the latest on the same day when you start your new job.
+If you find a new job, while you are employed, you can start your new job before you have been granted a new residence and work permit.
+You just have to submit your application for a new permit no later than on the same day as you start your new job.

-If you change jobs and submit a new application for a residence and work permit under the Pay Limit scheme, you must pay attention to the fact that the minimum amount is regulated every year on 1 January.
+If you change your job and submit a new application for a residence and work permit under the Pay Limit scheme, you must pay attention to the fact that the minimum amount is regulated every year on 1 January.

 Here you can see some examples of situations where you do not need a new permit:

-- Your employment is temporary and you are offerede permanent employment
+Your current employment has been temporary but you are offered permanent employment

-- The name for the type of your employment changes generally in the company
+The designation or name for your type of position changes in general within the company

-- You are an engineer and become senior engineer without further changes to you job description
+You are an engineer and are promoted to senior engineer without any further changes to you job tasks

-- Business transfer.
-The entire company or the part of the company where you are employed is transferred to a new owner.
-The business transfer is regulated by the law of business transfers.
+Business transfer.
+The entire company or the part of the company in which you are employed is transferred to a new owner.
+The business transfer is regulated by the Danish law on business transfers.

-- The company changes from a one-man business to a limited company, public or private, or to a limited liability company, the CVR.nr. does not change
+The company changes its status from a one-man business to a limited company, public or private, or to a limited liability company - the CVR.nr. does not change

-In these sitautions you must only remember to apply for an extension in due time, if relevant.
+In all these sitautions it is, however, important that you remember to apply for an extension in due time, if relevant.